-- Start by preparing the chia eggs.
-You will need two of them, so mix 2 tablespoons of chia seeds with 6 tablespoons of water.
-Leave to rest for 5-10 minutes or until it thickens and resembles a raw egg.
+- First, prepare the chia eggs.
+Mix 2 tablespoons of ground chia seeds with 6 tablespoons of water.
+Let it sit for 5-10 minutes to thicken.

-- Combine the flour and baking powder in a large bowl.
+- Mix the flour and baking powder in a medium bowl.

-- In a medium bowl, combine together the chia eggs, mashed bananas, applesauce and plant milk, whisking until well mixed.
-Pour into the dry ingredients and mix until a smooth batter forms.
+- In a large bowl or the bowl of your stand mixer, combine the chia eggs, mashed bananas, applesauce and plant milk, and stir until just mixed.
+Add the dry ingredients and mix in.

-- Heat your skillet to medium-hot and grease it with a bit of vegetable fat.
+- Heat up a pan and grease lightly with a little of vegetable fat.

-- Cook on one side until bubbles form around edges, about 2 minutes.
-Flip and cook on other side for another 1 – 2 more minutes.
-Repeat with the remaining batter.
+- Let pancakes cook on one side until bubbles form around edges, about 2 minutes.
+Flip and cook other side until golden brown.

 More vegan gluten-free breakfast from Simple Green Recipes: